Rock County, Wisconsin

 - Essential Job Functions (physical elements, equipment and working conditions)

-- Ability to lift and carry at least 50 pounds for at least 15 feet.
+- Ability to lift up to 50 pounds occasionally.

 - Ability to work in a stressful environment.

 - Ability to respond to emergency/crisis situations.